24 Common Habits Every Student Should Break Before Leaving School

 ― Theodore Roosevelt

-Below are 24 habits you should strive to get rid of before and as you join the job market or the world of business.
+Below are 24 common habits you should break or get rid of before and as you join the job market or the world of business.

 When you blame others, you give up your power to change”.
 Anthony.
 Dr. Robert.

-Being caught up in the habit of blaming others except you only spells out lack of responsibility.
-If you are in the habit of blaming your lecturer, friends or school for your results, this habit will not help you in the long run.
+Being caught up in the habit of blaming others except you only spells out a lack of responsibility.
+If you are in the habit of blaming your lecturer, friends, or school for your results, this habits, will not help you in the long run.

 3. The it’s-all-about-the-money attitude: